walbourn/walbourn.github.io/_posts/2012-09-17-dual-use-coding-techniques-for-games-part-2.md

 <tr>
 <td>D3DX</td>
 <td><p>All versions of the D3DX utility library (D3DX9, D3DX10, and D3DX11) are deprecated, and are not supported for Windows Store apps, Windows phone 8, Xbox, or Universal Windows Platform (UWP) apps for Windows 10.</p>
-<p><a href="https://github.com/Microsoft/DirectXTK">DirectXTK</a>, <a href="https://github.com/Microsoft/DirectXTex">DirectXTex</a>, and <a href="https://github.com/Microsoft/DirectXMesh">DirectXMesh</a> support Windows Store apps, Universal Windows Platform (UWP) apps for Windows 10, Windows phone 8.x, Xbox One, and Win32 desktop applications on Windows 10, Windows 8.x, Windows 7, and Windows Vista.
+<p>DirectX Tool Kit (<a href="https://github.com/Microsoft/DirectXTK">DX11</a> / <a href="https://github.com/Microsoft/DirectXTK12">DX12</a>), <a href="https://github.com/Microsoft/DirectXTex">DirectXTex</a>, <a href="https://github.com/Microsoft/DirectXMesh">DirectXMesh</a>, and <a href="https://github.com/Microsoft/DirectXMath">DirectXMath</a> support Windows Store apps, Universal Windows Platform (UWP) apps for Windows 10, Windows phone 8.x, Xbox One, and Win32 desktop applications on Windows 10, Windows 8.x, Windows 7, and Windows Vista.
 These provide <a href="https://walbourn.github.io/living-without-d3dx/">replacements</a> for much of the functionality in D3DX for Direct3D 11.
 See "<a href="https://walbourn.github.io/direct3d-11-textures-and-block-compression/">Direct3D 11 Textures and Block Compression</a>" for more information.</p>
 <p>The D3DCSX Compute Shader helper utility is available for Win32 desktop applications, but not for Windows Store apps or Windows phone 8.</p>
 <p>The D3DX12 C++ helper library is header-only, supported on all DirectX 12 platforms, and is available on <a href="https://github.com/microsoft/DirectX-Headers/tree/main/include/directx">GitHub</a>.</p></td>
 </tr>